camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 ![Vebraucherkonfiguration Wallbox](../pics/shm/VerbraucherKonfigurationEVCharger.png)

 ## Charging process
-If a *SOC script* has been configured, it will **run automatically after connecting the vehicle to the wallbox**.
+If a [automated reading of the SOC](soc/SOC_EN.md) has been configured, it will **run automatically after connecting the vehicle to the wallbox**.

 There is also the option of entering the current and target SOC when [manually starting the charging process](Status_EN.md#user-content-click-green-ev).

 Based on the values for
 - `Battery capcity`: from vehicle configuration
-- `Current SOC`: delivered by the SOC script or entered via the [traffic light control](Status_EN.md#user-content-click-green-ev)
+- `Current SOC`: delivered by the [automated reading of the SOC](soc/SOC_EN.md) or entered via the [traffic light control](Status_EN.md#user-content-click-green-ev)
 - `Targate SOC` default value from the vehicle configuration or entered via [traffic light control](Status_EN.md#user-content-click-green-ev)

 ...the **initial energy** is calculated, which is to be requested from the *Sunny Home Manager*.

 During the charging process, the **current SOC is calculated** from:
-- `last known SOC`: from the SOC script (start of charging or last execution) or input via traffic lights (at the start of charging)
+- `last known SOC`: from [automated reading of the SOC](soc/SOC_EN.md) (start of charging or last execution) or input via traffic lights (at the start of charging)
 - `charged energy`:  metered by meter
 - `battery capacity`: from the vehicle configuration
-- `charge loss`: initial from the vehicle configuration; if the SOC script is configured, the actual charging loss are calculated and used
+- `charge loss`: initial from the vehicle configuration; if *repeat execution* of [automated reading of the SOC](soc/SOC_EN.md) is enabled, the actual charging loss are calculated and used

 The energy requested by the *Sunny Home Manager* is **continuously calculated** from the difference between the calculated SOC and the target SOC.

-During the charging process, the **SOC script is executed periodically**.
-If the calculated SOC either increases by a configured value (default: 20%) or a configured time has passed since the SOC script was last executed, the SOC script is executed again.
+If **repeate execution** for the [automated reading of the SOC](soc/SOC_EN.md) is enabled, it will be **executed periodically** during the loading process.
+If the calculated SOC either increases by a configured value (default: 20%) or a configured time has passed since last executed, it will be executed again.
 The calculated SOC is compared with the actual SOC and the actual charge loss are calculated from this.
-The actual charge loss are taken into account for all subsequent calculations of the SOC until the next execution of the SOC script during the current charging process.
+The actual charge loss are taken into account for all subsequent calculations of the SOC until the next execution during the current charging process.

-**Without SOC script** and without [entering the current actual state of charge](Status_EN.md#user-content-click-green-ev), the *Smart Appliance Enabler* assumes an current SOC of 0% when the vehicle gets connected and reports a correspondingly large energy requirement.
+**Without [automated reading of the SOC](soc/SOC_EN.md)** and without [entering the current actual state of charge](Status_EN.md#user-content-click-green-ev), the *Smart Appliance Enabler* assumes an current SOC of 0% when the vehicle gets connected and reports a correspondingly large energy requirement.
 Although this worsens the planning of the *Sunny Home Manager*, regardless of this, the wallbox stops charging at the latest when the vehicle is fully charged.

 ### Example
 The course of a charging process using excess energy is illustrated here using excerpts from the log: